Feminist Take: Vintage Aluminum Christmas Tree

 How a mid-century holiday icon reflects women’s roles in consumer culture and domestic life.

-In the 1960s, the aluminum Christmas tree glittered and glitzed its way into American homes, quickly becoming a symbol of both the “modern” times and of convenience.
-For a brief period, the vintage aluminum Christmas tree captured the spirit of the mid-century “space age” aesthetic trend and brought it crashing into the holiday season.
+In the 1960s, the aluminum Christmas tree glittered and glitzed its way into American homes, quickly becoming a symbol of both “modern” times and convenience.
+For a brief period, the vintage aluminum Christmas tree captured the space-age trend and brought it crashing into the holiday season.

-And for my own annual holiday party one year, themed as a mid-century costume bash in honor of the 50th “birthday” of my mid-century ranch, my husband and I borrowed a fantastically shiny, gaudy silver aluminum tree from my in-laws, and it was an instant hit.
+And for my holiday party one year, a mid-century costume bash in honor of the 50th birthday of my mid-century ranch house, my husband and I borrowed a fantastically shiny, gaudy silver tree from my in-laws, and it was an instant hit.
 At least, that’s how I remember it.

 The vintage aluminum Christmas tree first emerged in 1958 by the Aluminum Specialty Company in Manitowoc, Wisconsin.
-This sleek and high-shine alternative to the traditional evergreen tree resonated with the people of the day, who shared a collective fascination with space exploration and technological innovation.
-And with no maintenance needed (no watering or sweeping up errant pine needles for months), aluminum trees promised ease and instant glamor, quickly becoming a hit in American households.
+This sleek, high-shine alternative to the traditional evergreen resonated with people of the day, who shared a collective fascination with space exploration and tech innovation.
+And with no maintenance needed (no watering or sweeping errant pine needles for months), aluminum trees promised ease and instant glamor, quickly becoming a hit in American households.

 By the early 1960s, aluminum trees were everywhere, marketed as stylish, modern and practical – a perfect fit for the (cough, cough, female) modern homemaker of the day.